-Welcome to the St Georges Lake Fishing Guide.
-St Georges’s lake is a man-made lake built back in the late 1800s.
-Located in the township of Creswick a 90-minute drive from Melbourne, along the old Melbourne road, this is a great spot for the family.
-There are picnic areas, electric BBQs, a walking track, and nice views.
+Welcome to the St George’s Lake Fishing Guide.
+St Georges’s Lake is a man-made lake built back in the late 1800s.
+Located in the township of Creswick, a 90-minute drive from Melbourne, along the old Melbourne road, this is an excellent spot for the family.
+There are picnic areas, electric BBQs, a walking track, and lovely views.
 It’s popular for swimming, cycling, kayaking, photography and fishing.
 It’s a great place to take the kids or beginners out fishing with an abundance of redfin and stocked trout.

-St Georges Lake is a great family picnic destination.
-It has free electric BBQ’s, picnic tables.
-Enjoy the lake loop walk which takes roughly 30 minutes to complete and provide stunning views overlooking the lake whilst taking in a good variety of local birdlife, ducks and natural quartz along the trail.
+St George’s Lake is a great family picnic destination.
+It has free electric BBQs and picnic tables.
+Enjoy the lake loop walk, which takes roughly 30 minutes to complete and provides stunning views overlooking the lake whilst taking in a good variety of local birdlife, ducks and natural quartz along the trail.
 There is also the dam spillway lookout to view the old historic pier.
 This is also a good place to take your dog for a walk or swim.
-Some noteworthy items include the basic toilet facilities are in need of some upgrades.
-There is a lack of shady spots on warm days so do bring sunscreen or your own shade.
-Wasps and bees can also be a pest in this area.
+Some noteworthy items include the basic toilet facilities, which need some upgrades.
+There is a lack of shady spots on warm days, so do bring sunscreen or your own shade.
+Wasps and bees can also be pests in this area.
 But it’s still a lovely destination to visit.

 The local township of Creswick is home to roughly 3,000 residents.
-Local attractions include the avenue of honour, the gold heritage trail, the museum, and state of the art golf course and on course accommodation and facilities at the RACV goldfields resort.
-There is also panning for gold in the Creswick regional park, horse riding trials near Hepburn lagoon, and nearby wineries around Blampied.
+Local attractions include the Avenue of Honour, the Gold Heritage Trail, the museum, a state-of-the-art golf course, and on-course accommodation and facilities at the RACV Goldfields Resort.
+There is also panning for gold in the Creswick regional park, horse riding trials near Hepburn Lagoon, and nearby wineries around Blampied.

-St Georges Lake is reasonably deep so do keep an eye on toddlers playing along the banks.
-Here you can catch several freshwater fish species including redfin in good numbers, rainbow trout which have been stocked in recent years by the Victorian Fishing Authority VFA and carp.
-This lake is regularly stocked with rainbow trout just prior to school holidays.
-In April 2020 it received 1,000 rainbow trout yearlings.
+St George’s Lake is reasonably deep, so do keep an eye on toddlers playing along the banks.
+Here you can catch several freshwater fish species, including redfin in good numbers, rainbow trout, which have been stocked in recent years by the Victorian Fishing Authority VFA and carp.
+This lake is regularly stocked with rainbow trout just before school holidays.
+In April 2020, it received 1,000 rainbow trout yearlings.
 Use this link to follow Victorian trout stocking programs.
-If your bait fishing here we would recommend using power bait in bright colours, live minnows, scrub worms, maggots and mudeye under a float, paternoster rig or a small running sinker rig.
-When fishing with lures and soft plastics we would strongly suggest starting with small soft plastics including curl tails and paddle tails, spinners and shallow diving hard body lures.
-For more suggestions read our guide on the Best lures and soft plastics to catch redfin
+If you’re bait fishing here, we would recommend using power bait in bright colours, live minnows, scrub worms, maggots and mudeye under a float, paternoster rig or a small running sinker rig.
+When fishing with lures and soft plastics, we would strongly suggest starting with small soft plastics, including curl tails and paddle tails, spinners and shallow diving hard body lures.
+For more suggestions, read our guide on the Best lures and soft plastics to catch redfin

-When targeting freshwater species such as trout and redfin we recommend fishing with a spinning light rod.
+When targeting freshwater species such as trout and redfin, we recommend fishing with a spinning light rod.
 This will make the experience more enjoyable whilst improving your catch rates.
-We suggest a 1-3 or 2-4 kilo capacity fishing rod.
-Coupled with a 2000, 2500 or 3000 size reel.
-Spooled with a decent quality braid between 4-8 pound finished with a rod length of a quality fluorocarbon leader.
-Redfin is more active in the warmer months whilst trout are more active during the cooler months.
-Most freshwater species have a tendency to feed more aggressively at Dawn and Dusk.
-My personal favourite is fishing the sundown particularity in the warmer months.
+We recommend a fishing rod with a 1-3 or 2-4 kilo capacity.
+Coupled with a 2000, 2500 or 3000 size reel and spooled with a decent quality braid between 4-8 pounds, finished with a rod length of a quality fluorocarbon leader.
+Redfin is more active in the warmer months, whilst trout are more active during the cooler months.
+Most freshwater species tend to feed more aggressively at Dawn and Dusk.
+My personal favourite is fishing at sundown, particularly in the warmer months.

 • Scrub worms